-Despite the presence of more than 300 turbidites, mass movements of up to 1.2 m thickness (Sauerbrey et al., 2013), and bad core recovery in the lower section, a fairly detailed age model could be achieved for the about 320 m thick ICDP Site 5011-1 sedimentary composite record from Lake El'gygytgyn, Far Eastern Russian Arctic, covering the past 3.6 Ma.
-Reference ages of 14 reversals of the geomagnetic field, documented in the sediments, are provided by the time scales of Lisiecki and Raymo (2005) and Ogg and Smith (2004), respectively, showing slightly deviating ages for some of the reversals (Table 1).
-Within that range, reversal ages derived from chronostratigraphic analyses of Lake El'gygytgyn sediments are in a general agreement with these time scales.
+Despite the presence of more than 300 turbidites, mass movements of up to 1.2 m thickness (Sauerbrey et al., 2013), and poor core recovery in the lower section, a fairly detailed age model could be achieved for the about 320 m thick ICDP Site 5011-1 sedimentary composite record from Lake El'gygytgyn, Far Eastern Russian Arctic, covering the past 3.6 Ma.
+Reference ages of 14 reversals of the geomagnetic field, documented in the sediments, are provided by the timescales of Lisiecki and Raymo (2005) and Ogg and Smith (2004), respectively, showing slightly deviating ages for some of the reversals (Table 1).
+Within that range, reversal ages derived from chronostratigraphic analyses of Lake El'gygytgyn sediments are in a general agreement with these timescales.
 Thus, we suggest an age of 2.588 Ma for the Matuyama Gauss reversal.
-For the Réunion subchron a duration extending from 2.1216 to 2.1384 Ma could be derived.
+For the Réunion subchron a duration extending from 2.1384 to 2.1216 Ma could be derived.
 Our study confirms the existence of a short-term Olduvai precursor from 1.9815 to 1.9782 Ma, reaching full normal polarity, also documented in North Atlantic sediments (Channell et al., 2003).
-In ICDP Site 5011-1 sediments, the Cobb Mountain subchron is covering the time interval from 1.1938 to 1.1858 Ma.
-Our data also give evidence for an intra-Jaramillo excursion lasting from 1.0192 to 1.0142 Ma in MIS 29, which is younger than ages derived from other studies placing it in MIS 30 (Channell et al., 2002).
-Despite recording of such short-term geomagnetic field features during the Matuyama chron no evidence for excursions within the Brunhes chron was found in Lake El'gygtygn sediments and repeatedly occuring perversive magnetite dissolution throughout the whole Pleistocene inhibited a reconstruction of paleointensity variations.
-Nevertheless, in addition to the polarity stratigraphy, a synchronous tuning of 9 stratigraphic parameters to the LR04 marine oxygen isotope stack (Lisiecki and Raymo, 2005) and to the Northern Hemisphere cumulative summer insolation (May to August), according to orbital solution by Laskar et al. (2004), respectively, led to a significant refinement of the age model by the definition of a total of about 600 tie points.
+In ICDP Site 5011-1 sediments, the Cobb Mountain subchron is covering the time interval from

+1.1938 to 1.1858 Ma.
+Our data also give evidence for an intra-Jaramillo excursion lasting from 1.0192 to 1.0142 Ma in MIS 29, which is younger than ages derived from other studies, placing it in MIS 30 (Channell et al., 2002).
+Despite recording of such short-term geomagnetic field features during the Matuyama chron no evidence for excursions within the Brunhes chron was found in Lake El'gygytgyn sediments.
+Repeatedly occurring perversive magnetite dissolution throughout the whole Pleistocene inhibited a reconstruction of geomagnetic palaeointensity variations.
+Nevertheless, in addition to the polarity stratigraphy, a synchronous tuning of 9 stratigraphic parameters to the LR04 marine oxygen isotope stack (Lisiecki and Raymo, 2005) and to the Northern Hemisphere cumulative summer insolation (May to August), according to orbital solutions by Laskar et al. (2004), respectively, led to a significant refinement of the age model by the definition of a total of about 600 tie points.
 The age model has some uncertainties towards the base of the (Pliocene) sediments between 2.94 and 3.54 Ma, mainly due to low sediment recovery during drilling.
 Here, pronounced variation in the percentages of tree pollen provided major clues for age assignments.
-Estimated sedimentation rates are in the range of 4 to 5 cm ka-1 for the past about 3.3 Ma, whereas the first 0.3 Ma after the impact that created the El'gygytgyn crater are characterised by about ten-fold higher sedimentation rates.
+Estimated sedimentation rates are in the range of 4 to $5 \text{ cm ka}^{-1}$ for the past about 3.3 Ma, whereas the first 0.3 Ma after the impact that created the El'gygytgyn crater are characterised by about ten-fold higher sedimentation rates.
+This study also provides orbitally tuned ages for a total of eight remote tephras deposited in Lake El'gygytgyn which can act as marker layers in future studies.